chaidosa/100-days-of-DS/README.md

+## Halted for Now
+ I am busy with my research work these days, but I will resume the series as soon as possible

 ## 100-days-of-Code- Data Science
 Welcome to the 100 Days of Code challenge for data science!
 This is a comprehensive 100-day plan to learn and master various aspects of data science through coding and hands-on practice.
 Whether you are a beginner or have some experience in data science, this challenge will provide you with a structured roadmap to improve your skills and gain confidence in your data science abilities.